 Official Study Notes are published to help candidates prepare for the examinations.
-In some instances, Study Notes are the principal materials for study; in others, they are designed to coordinate the subject for the candidate or to complement other readings.
-Occasionally, the course of reading for an examination may be changed after publication of the Syllabus.
-Such a change will be announced on the specific exam syllabus Web page.

-Study Notes may be downloaded at no charge from the specific exam syllabus Web page.
+In some instances, Study Notes are the principal materials for study; in others, they are designed to coordinate the subject matter for the candidate or to complement other readings.
+Study Notes may be downloaded at no charge from the specific exam syllabus web page.